-A Proven System to Dominate Google Maps & Local Search
+A Proven System to Dominate Google Maps & Local Search with Branded Social Media Profiles

-A Social Fortress is a network of branded social media profiles built to link back to your website, strengthen entity signals, and support rankings through diversified backlinks and branded search control.
+A social fortress is a network of branded social media profiles built to link back to your website, strengthen entity signals, and support rankings through diversified backlinks and branded search control.

-A typical Social Fortress includes:
+A typical social fortress includes:

 Recent data shows that,